 Harrells is a tiny town located in the state of North Carolina.
 With a population of 162 people and just one neighborhood, Harrells is the 562nd largest community in North Carolina.

-When you are in Harrells, you'll notice that it is more blue-collar than most other communities in America.
-40.66% of Harrells’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Harrells is a blue-collar town, with 40.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Harrells is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Harrells who work in office and administrative support (15.38%), management occupations (10.99%), and sales jobs (7.69%).

-Harrells’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Harrells’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Harrells is worth considering.

-As is often the case in a small town, Harrells doesn't have a public transportation system that people use for their commute.
+Harrells is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Harrells is nearly on par with the US average for all cities of 21.84%: 20.83% of adults 25 and older in Harrells have a bachelor's degree or advanced degree.